Grate-Oracle-Lewot/GrateCrystal/README.md

 - Mr. Pokémon is now named Pokey Man.
 After defeating Blue, you can battle Prof. Oak at Pokey Man's house once per day, and if you win, Pokey Man will give you another Odd Egg (or if you have Mewtwo in your party at the time, a Mewtwo egg)
 - If you have all 16 Badges, you can fight former Elite Four members in a secondary gauntlet at the Cianwood Photo Studio
 - Battle Tower edits:
   - Enemy Pokémon stats and movesets updated.
-Species and held items are mostly the same.
+Species and held items are mostly the same, with some changes to the Lv100 group for reasons below
   - Enemy Pokémon now have max PP for all of their moves
   - 2 more Pokémon added to each randomized pool (Lv10, Lv20, etc...., Lv100), plus an additional 16 Pokémon for the Lv100 challenge to pull from
   - After you've beaten Red, your 7th opponent in the Lv100 challenge will be replaced by one of 24 special trainers (random each time), consisting of Gym Leaders, League members, etc.